mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 > (Chapter 8)
 >
-> The Lord then asked: What do you think, [Subhuti](glossary#subhuti), if a son or daughter of good family had filled this world system of 1,000 million worlds with the seven precious things, and then gave it as a gift to the [Tathāgatas](glossary#tathāgata), [Arhats](glossary#arhat), Fully Enlightened Ones, would they on the strength of that beget a great heap of merit? – Subhuti replied: Great, O Lord, great, O Well-Gone, would that heap of merit be!
+> The Lord then asked: “What do you think, [Subhuti](glossary#subhuti), if a son or daughter of good family had filled this world system of 1,000 million worlds with the seven precious things, and then gave it as a gift to the [Tathāgatas](glossary#tathāgata), [Arhats](glossary#arhat), Fully Enlightened Ones, would they on the strength of that beget a great heap of merit?”
+>
+> Subhuti replied: “Great, O Lord, great, O Well-Gone, would that heap of merit be!
 And why?
+Because the Tathāgata spoke of the ‘heap of merit’ as a non-heap.
+That is how the Tathāgata speaks of ‘heap of merit’.”
+>
-Because the Tathāgata spoke of the “heap of merit” as a non-heap.
-That is how the Tathāgata speaks of “heap of merit”. – The Lord said: But if someone else were to take from this discourse on [dharma](glossary#dharma) but one stanza of four lines, and would demonstrate and illuminate (Katagiri says “illustrate”) it in full detail to others, then he would on the strength of that beget a still greater heap of merit, immeasurable and incalculable.
+> The Lord said: “But if someone else were to take from this discourse on [dharma](glossary#dharma) but one stanza of four lines, and would demonstrate and illuminate (Katagiri says “illustrate”) it in full detail to others, then he would on the strength of that beget a still greater heap of merit, immeasurable and incalculable.
 And why?
 Because from it has issued the utmost, right, and perfect [enlightenment](glossary#enlightenment) of the Tathāgatas, Arhats, Fully Enlightened Ones, and from it have issued the [Buddhas](glossary#buddha), the Lords.
 And why?
 For the Tathāgata has taught that the dharmas special to the Buddhas are just not a Buddha’s special dharmas.
-That is why they are called “the dharmas special to the Buddhas.”
+That is why they are called ‘the dharmas special to the Buddhas.’”
 >
 > (From [“Buddhist Wisdom: The Diamond Sutra and the Heart Sutra”](books#buddhist-wisdom) by [Edward Conze](glossary#edward-conze), pp. 34-35.)